FlaptasticApps/phpunit-flaptastic/README.md

 # phpunit-flaptastic

 [Flaptastic](https://www.flaptastic.com/) helps stop test flapping in your CICD environment such as CircleCI, TravisCI, or Jenkins.
+This project is registered on packagist https://packagist.org/packages/blockjon/flaptastic allowing you to easily install it with composer.

 ## Installation